IntegrierBar/FPComputerGames/RequierementsAnalysis.md

 If the player decides to leave the dungeon, they cannot try the same dungeon again.
 Instead, a new one will be generated.
 The number of rooms in the dungeon is decided randomly from a distribution.

-The curses of a cursed dungeon are randomly picked from a list and shown to the player beofre entering.
+The curses of a cursed dungeon are randomly picked from a list and shown to the player before entering.
 The player can reroll the curses up to 2 times.
 If the player clears any generated dungeon, they get all rerolls back.